edlym96/data-science-projects/package_support.md

-All native python libraries are supported.
+All native python3.5+ libraries are supported.
 Aditionally the following libraries are supported.

 - matplotlib
 - numpy